jadiha/jadiha/README.md

 I'm a **Systems Design Engineering student** exploring my passion for integrating tech and creating a positive impact on our world!

 ## 🌟 Current Work & Projects
-- **Zoober**: Developing an autonomous food delivery system for the Toronto Zoo, integrating ROS, REST APIs, and Azure for seamless operation.
+- **Zoober**: Developing an autonomous food delivery system for the Toronto Zoo, integrating ROS, REST APIs, and Azure.
 - **Concordia App**: Coordinating volunteers and services in the Dominican Republic with Develop For Good.
 - **Personal Website**: Creating a platform to showcase my projects and blogs while enhancing my web development skills.